Home > Living > Jewish Festival and Events > Jewish Food Festival > FAQ

 -

-If you pre-ordered a t-shirt, you will pick it up there.
+If you pre-ordered a t-shirt, you will pick it up at the blue Welcome Tent in front of the Levin JCC.

 -